Skip to content

 However, again acting as a barrier, the enamel coating can defend your expensive tools from the menace of rust quite easily!

-Read more about the pros and cons of cast iron cookware in my article: Advantages and Disadvantages of Cast Iron Cookware
+Read more about the pros and cons of cast iron cookware in my article Advantages and Disadvantages of cast iron cookware.
+I the pros and cons interest you this will also cast iron vs enameled cast iron.

 Can Le Creuset be Recoated?